Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 But of course, not all pop-ups have the same conversion success rate (in fact, they can be quite annoying).
 You’ve got to do it right.
 We’ll show you how in the blog post below.

 Instead of guessing, confirm your hypothesis with an A/B test.
 Most email software providers and website builders offer this as a feature.
-For MailerLiters, we offer A/B testing for landing pages and emails.
+For MailerLiters, we offer A/B testing for landing pages, email campaigns, and automation workflows.

 To give you an idea of what to test, we’ll use a personal example: When analyzing our newsletter click rates, we got curious about whether leaving out the header image could improve clicks.
 Normally, each newsletter opens with a header, large image, text and CTA (call-to-action).
 Because of the large image, the CTA button would first be visible after scrolling—even on desktop.